About smart meters

-Smart Meter review and decision
+Smart meter review and decision

-The Victorian Government determined that the best option for Victoria is to continue with an improved rollout, which makes delivery of consumer benefits the top priority.The decision was based on advice from the Auditor-General, who stated in his report on Smart Meters that: "If the project's emerging risks delay the installation of Smart Meters it is likely that consumers will face further cost increases and gain fewer benefits."
+The decision was consistent with advice from the Auditor-General, who stated in his report on smart meters that: "If the project's emerging risks delay the installation of Smart Meters it is likely that consumers will face further cost increases and gain fewer benefits."

-The extensive Government review found Smart Metering technology is sound, and with better program management will provide many benefits to the Victorian community.
+The extensive Government review found smart metering technology is sound, and with better program management will provide many benefits to the Victorian community.